netidx/netidx/README.md

   - It's browsable and queryable
   - It's distributed, lightweight, and scalable

-- It's a tuple space; like JavaSpaces, zookeeper, memcached
+- It's a tuple space; like JavaSpaces, zookeeper, or memcached
   - Except it's distributed.
 The directory server keeps track of where things are, publishers keep the data.
   - Each tuple is identified by a unique path in the directory server,